Refining the Protein-Protein Interactome using Gene Expression Data: Abstract

 \section{Abstract}

 Proteins interact with other proteins within biological pathways, forming connected subgraphs in the protein-protein interactome (PPI).
-However, proteins are often involved in multiple biological pathways which complicates inference about interactions between proteins.
-Gene expression data is informative here since genes within a particular pathway tend to have more correlated expression patterns than genes from distinct pathways.
+Proteins are often involved in multiple biological pathways which complicates interpretation of interactions between proteins.
+Gene expression data can assist our inference since genes within a particular pathway tend to have more correlated expression patterns than genes from distinct pathways.
 We provide an algorithm that uses gene expression information to remove inter-pathway protein-protein interactions, thereby simplifying the structure of the protein-protein interactome.
-This refined topology permits easier interpretation of multiple biological pathways simultaneously.
+This refined topology permits easier interpretation and greater biological coherence of multiple biological pathways simultaneously.